 It sounds simple, right?

-That’s why we created the 6-unit short course Give Worms a Warm Welcome, which includes all the detail about how and why it’s so important (and rewarding) to achieve success with a worm farm in your garden, no matter how big or small it is.
+That’s why we created the 6-unit short course Give Worms a Warm Welcome.
+It includes all the detail about how to achieve success with a worm farm in your garden.

-If you’re yet to venture into the wonderful world of worms, please take the time to find out more about how to reap incredible benefits from these powerhouse workers in your garden.
+If you’re yet to venture into the wonderful world of worms, it’s definitely worth your time to find out more.
+You’ll soon be reaping incredible benefits from these powerhouse workers in your garden.